 Inner-Sydney commercial property market uncertainty, following a period of unprecedented and sustained growth, has been exacerbated by the Covid-19 pandemic.
 Aside from influencing the performance of the City's substantial commercial property holdings, the state of the property market will also directly impact the City's ability to acquire and divest property holdings.
-Broadly, the demographic characteristics of the city are directly impacted by prevailing property market trends.

 The rate of wages growth is a significant issue for the City in managing its underlying operating expenditure over a ten year timeframe, as employee costs currently represent approximately half of the City's total operating expenditure.
+The City has assumed wages increases in line with CPI projections.